India–Pakistan cricket rivalry: Public and government reaction to the rivalry

 Cricket is a significant sport within both countries and matches involving them can provoke what has been described as "a strong response".

 In the Indian cricket team in Pakistan in the 1989–90 series, the 3rd ODI at Karachi was abandoned due to crowd disturbance.
 When Pakistan lost 3 wickets at the score of 28, stone pelting started against Indian fielders.
 Indian fielders gathered near the pitch.
 Local cricketer Javed Miandad was unable to calm the crowd and the match was abandoned.
 Chandu Borde said that in the same match, Mohammad Azharuddin was hit with a metal hook.
 Sanjay Manjrekar wrote in his book, in the first ODI, that Indian captain Krishnamachari Srikkanth's shirt was torn by a Pakistani spectator.

-There have been examples where fans of the opposing side have experienced legal action: in 2014, 60 students in the Indian state of Uttar Pradesh were charged with sedition for cheering Pakistan's victory over India, although the charges were later dropped; in 2016, a 22-year-old Pakistani fan of Indian captain Virat Kohli, was arrested and later sentenced to 10-years imprisonment for hoisting India's flag in Pakistan after a match between India and Australia.
-After the T20 World Cup 2021 match between the two teams, Indian authorities arrested a small number of Indian Muslims who had publicly celebrated Pakistan's victory.
+There have been examples where fans of the opposing side have experienced legal action: in 2016, a 22-year-old Pakistani fan of Indian captain Virat Kohli, was arrested and later sentenced to 10-years imprisonment for hoisting India's flag in Pakistan after a match between India and Australia.

-After the 2021 match, a number of Indian players, most notably Mohammed Shami, the only Muslim player in India's team at the time, received abuse on social media sites, including threats against them and their families.
-India's captain Virat Kohli, publicly supported Shami following the abuse, much of which was Islamophobic in nature; Kohli subsequently received abuse and he and his family were threatened.

 In the city of Leicester in the United Kingdom, tensions between the Indian Hindu and Pakistan Muslim community broke out into violence and a series of protests following the 2022 Asia Cup match between Pakistan and India on 28 August.